mtopircean/essentials-by-livia/README.md

 ### Kanban Board
-Board was designed to cover all planning aspects and offer a structured process to tackle and work on my project.
+Board was designed to cover all planning aspects and offer a structured process to tackle the activities and work on my project.
 ![Alt text](/static/readme/kanban-board.png)

 #### Kanban overview